aevitas1/lost_ark_profit_calculator/README.md

-New project for the game Lost Ark
+# New project for the game Lost Ark

-# Put in the market price for crafting materials
-# Select amount of maps you made
+-Put in the market price for crafting materials -Select amount of maps you made
-# After each run, fill in the loot you've gotten
+-After each run, fill in the loot you've gotten

 When you're done, you've hopefully made profit!